Fulforce/BackupAADSecurityGroups/README.md

 ![image](https://user-images.githubusercontent.com/72546386/174013817-ddf2f8a1-0558-48a9-87b1-2363cca1da24.png)

 Add LastModified from our List folder dynamic content.
 Set the operator to ‘is less than’.
 Set the evaluator to an expression.
 The value of the expression should read: addDays(utcNow(),-29)

 ![image](https://user-images.githubusercontent.com/72546386/174013834-3fc2d3bc-227d-46e5-9ea2-d90f8ca05f7f.png)

 Add another match criteria for IsFolder from the dynamic content of our List folder.
 Set the evaluator to is equal to.
-Then use an express of false
+Then use an expression of false

  ![image](https://user-images.githubusercontent.com/72546386/174013869-e23dbe7e-11a0-4731-98f6-2726b13ba05b.png)

 13)	 For your If Yes use the SharePoint action of Delete file.
 14)	 Select your Site Address like you have done previously.
 15)	 In File Identifier use ‘Id’ from your List folder action

  ![image](https://user-images.githubusercontent.com/72546386/174013895-bb9ebb64-cfd2-41dc-b2cd-762388321958.png)

 16)	 Your Apply to each control should look like this:
  ![image](https://user-images.githubusercontent.com/72546386/174013938-fc8a1263-2ad3-40a5-b09f-b93207b91552.png)

 And there we have it.
 Your security groups are now being backed up daily to your SharePoint library as a CSV file.
 Now, if a group is ever deleted by accident, you can create a new one and use Azure AD Bulk Operations to import your members.